18F/development-guide/_pages/index.md

 {%include components/tag-suggestion.html %} indicates examples that have worked well on a project or two;
 they're not widely used enough to be defaults, but are worth considering.

+{%include components/tag-caution.html %} marks approaches that have significant pitfalls or should not be used for security/compliance reasons.

 _Note: we've adopted the above classifications but not all the topics have been updated to use them.
 Please submit a pull request to recommend particular classification for discussion._